-Where new technologies are utilized, tests and required Surveyor attendance and witnessing are to be in accordance with that established during the new technology qualification process carried out in accordance with the ABS Guidance Notes on Qualifying New Technologies.
+Where new technologies are utilized, tests and required Surveyor attendance and witnessing are to be in accordance with that established during the new technology qualification process carried out in accordance with the ABS Rules for Alternative Arrangements, Novel Concepts and New Technologies (Part 1D).

-3.3 Integration Tests Before Installation
+3.3 Integration Tests Before Installation (1 October 2024)

-Intra-system and inter-system integration testing between constituent systems are to be conducted.
+Intra-system and inter-system integration testing between constituent systems are to be conducted in addition to applicable test requirements in 4-9-9/15.3 and 4-9-10/5.1.1 of the Marine Vessel Rules.
 This activity is carried out according to the Overall Test Plan.